-A computerized tomography (CT) scan combines a series of X-ray images taken from different angles around the patient’s body and uses computer processing to create cross-sectional images (slices) of the bones, blood vessels and soft tissues.
-CT scan images provide more detailed information than X-rays.
+A computerized tomography (CT) scan combines a series of x-ray images taken from different angles around the patient’s body and uses computer processing to create cross-sectional images (slices) of the bones, blood vessels and soft tissues.
+CT scan images provide more detailed information than x-rays.

 CT scans can be used to locate such pathologies as primary tumors and metastasis in the thorax and abdomen, abnormalities in the nasal cavity and ears when bulla disease is highly suspected, joint conditions and long-bone complex fractures.
 It is a multi-dimensional imaging modality and can usually be performed with sedation but may require anesthesia in certain situations.

-Magnetic Resonance Imaging (MRI) is a medical imaging technique used in radiology to form pictures of the anatomy and the physiological processes of the body.
+Magnetic resonance imaging (MRI) is a medical imaging technique used in radiology to form pictures of the anatomy and the physiological processes of the body.
 MRI scanners use strong magnetic fields, magnetic field gradients, and radio waves to generate images of the organs in the body.
 MRI is primarily used for imaging the brain, spine and spinal cord, however regions such as the shoulder, eye, and stifle are becoming more popular (surgeon dependent).

 MRI shows details in the nervous system that cannot be seen on CT or radiographs.
-We can view 3-dimensional images of the area being scanned.
+We can view three-dimensional images of the area being scanned.
 Anesthesia is required because patients need to be immobilized for image quality and due to the length of the scan which is typically over an hour.

 This example shows three imaging methods of a canine spine, side-by-side to emphasize the differences.
 The spine is made up of three parts; the vertebrae, the intervertebral discs and the spinal cord.
 The top image is a radiograph.
 This method reveals clear definition of each vertebra and can be a good way to find a fracture or other changes in the bone.

 The middle image is a CT.
 This method clearly shows spacing between each of the vertebrae, clearer bone definition and bone density.
 The bottom image is an MRI.
-With this method we can see the spinal cord within the vertebrae.
+With this method, we can see the spinal cord within the vertebrae.
 This is used to diagnose neurologic disease.